dafny-lang/rfcs/0005-ordered-quantification.md

     In the existing syntax for quantifier variables (where the type `T` may be explicitly provided or omitted and inferred), the bindings will be ordered according to the *natural ordering* of the type `T`.
-Not all Dafny types will have such a natural ordering defined, but at a minimum `int` and `real`, and any subset type or newtype based on them, will use the natural mathematical ordering. `x: int | x in {2, 5, -4}`, for example, would bind x to `-4`, `2`, and `5` in that order.
+Not all Dafny types will have such a natural ordering defined, but at a minimum `int` and `real`, and any subset type or newtype based on them, will use the natural mathematical ordering.
+    `x: int | x in {2, 5, -4}`, for example, would bind `x` to `-4`, `2`, and `5` in that order.

 2. `x [: T] <- C`

     In this new syntax, the bindings will be defined and ordered according to the expression `C`, which must be a collection.
-Initially only the builtin collection types (`set`, `multiset`, `map`, and `seq`) will be supported, but support for user-defined collection types will be possible in the future.
+Initially only the builtin collection types (`[i]set`, `multiset`, `[i]map`, and `seq`) will be supported, but support for user-defined collection types will be possible in the future.
 If `C` is a `map`, the bound values will be the keys of the `map`, in order to be consistent with the meaning of `x in C`; `map.Items` should be used instead to bind key-value pairs.

     Unlike the first case, this syntax may produce duplicate bindings.
     The ordering of bindings is non-deterministic unless `C` is a sequence.
     If `C` is a `multiset`, multiple bindings with the same value of `x` will be created, but their ordering is still non-deterministic.

-    The `<-` symbol would be read as "from", so a statement like `foreach x <- C { ... }` would be read as "for each x from C ...".
+    The `<-` symbol would be read as "from", so a statement like `foreach x <- C { ... }` would be read as "for each x from C, ...".
 Note that `<-` is not an independent operator and is intentionally distinct from the `in` boolean operator.

 3. `<CasePatternLocal> <- C`

     This is a generalization of the previous case that supports pattern matching, as in variable declarations and match statements.
     It allows destructuring datatypes and tuples, as in `(k, v) <- myMap.Items`, and filtering, as in `Some(x) <- mySetOfOptionals`.

 A single quantifier domain may include multiple such declarations separated by commas, in which case the orderings described for each clause take lexicographic precedence.
 The domain `x <- [1, 2], y <- [3, 4]` will therefore specify the following bindings in this order:

 1.  `x == 1, y == 3`
 1.  `x == 1, y == 4`